 The result was creating tampons with a CBD-infused layer, which can be absorbed into the body (rather than into the tampon).
-This method can offer pain relief from cramps more directly.
+This method can soothe painful cramps more directly.

 CBD infused tampons can be ordered alongside their ‘naked’ organic ones.
 Each tampon has: